adonisjs/v6-docs/content/docs/experimental/assembler_hooks.md

 })
 ```

-And now, every time you will run `node ace build`, the `onBuildStarting` hook will be executed with the custom logic you defined.
+And now, every time you run `node ace build`, the `onBuildStarting` hook will be executed with the custom logic you defined.

 ## Hooks list